• Skip to primary navigation

 Jump to Recipe

 This no-bake Biscoff pie crust is buttery, sturdy, and incredibly easy—just crushed Biscoff cookies, melted butter, brown sugar, and a pinch of salt.
 It takes about 10 minutes to pull together and works in a 9-inch pie plate or springform pan, making it the perfect base for cheesecake, no-bake pies, and icebox desserts.
-Want an extra-firm crust?
-I’ve included a quick baked option, too.
+For an extra-firm cookie crust, I’ve included a quick baked option, too.

 Overhead image of Biscoff Pie Crust pressed into a 9" springform pan on a grey background.